A new Collector app is available on Android and iOS. For help with the new app, see the FAQ about tracking workers.

 By default, the tracking layer is not visible in the collection map that uses it to track the collectors' movement.

 - In Collector, open the map.
-Select More and select Map Contents .
-On the Layers tab, check the check box next to the tracking layer to turn on its visibility.
+Open the Overflow menu and select Layers.
+On the Layers page that displays, check the check box next to the tracking layer to turn on its visibility.

 - On the website, when viewing the map in Map Viewer, click Content in the Details panel and check the check box next to the tracking layer.